 If you are new to Rennie Grove, you can request a referral to 'Grove House Living Well' from any health care professional involved in your care, including your GP.
 Referral guidance for health care professionals can be found on our website here.

-Alternatively, you can self-refer by phoning us on 01727 731013, emailing firstname.lastname@example.org, or calling in to Grove House between 9am and 4pm on Tuesday to Friday, when our nurses will be able to advise and assess you for a place on Living Well.
+Alternatively, you can self-refer by phoning us on 01727 731000, or calling in to Grove House between 9am and 3pm Tuesday to Thursday or 9am-1pm on Friday, when our nurses will be able to advise and assess you for a place on Living Well.
 When self-referring, it is helpful if you can provide us with your GP name and address and your preferred method of contact.